Lawn Overseeding 101 | Dr. Green Lawn Care Services

 • Positive Environmental Benefits by having thick lush grass.

-• Enhancing the lawn’s ability to fight weeds, insects and, diseases
+• Enhancing the lawn’s ability to fight weeds, insects, and diseases

 Lawn Overseeding 101: Did You Know?